WAWQAQMAKABAKA/ExperimentDesign-WebApp/README.md

-## Project 3 - Psychology Experiment Web App
+## Project 3 - Experiment Web App "Test Your Trivia Knowledge!" -- The Effect of Explanation and Nonprobative Photos on Perceived Truthfulness

-This repository contains the source code for a psychology experiment web app designed to test the influence of nonprobative photos and explanatory reasoning on truth judgments.

-### Collaborators
+This study investigates the impact of nonprobative photos and the requirement for explanations on judgment accuracy and response times in evaluating trivia statements.
+Previous research has shown that nonprobative photos can enhance the perceived truthfulness of claims.
+We explore whether demanding explanations for judgments counteracts this photo effect.
+Participants were randomly assigned into two groups: one providing explanations for their judgments (Explain group) and another expressing emotional responses (Emotion group).
+We hypothesized that the Explain group would show a reduced influence of nonprobative photos on judgment accuracy and response time.
+Our findings, however, revealed no significant interaction between photo presence and explanation requirement on judgment accuracy.
+Interestingly, nonprobative photos significantly affected response times, suggesting their influence on cognitive processing speed.

 - Ziyue Gao (ziyuegao0302)
 - Keito Taketomi (kt2849)
 - Anqi Wu (Owner of this repo, WAWQAQMAKABAKA)